lolilo/Javascript3/polling.md

 ````

-Now, let's setup our interval timer to poll the server for list names every 20 seconds.
+Now, let's setup our interval timer to poll the server for our todo lists every 20 seconds.
 This code should go right after our getListsFromServer function.

 ````javascript
 // Poll the server every 20 seconds